AustralianAntarcticDivision/rbgm/cran-comments.md

 * This is a new release.
 * The spellings are intended.
 * The URLS do exist - or will once this is on CRAN.
-* The non-canonical form of the CRAN URL in README.md is as per devtools template.

 Thanks very much!